-Finding the best condom for you (and your partner) in 2023 can be a game-changer for your sex life.
+Finding the best condoms for you (and your partner) in 2023 can be a game-changer for your sex life.
 Choose well, and you'll get a fuss-free experience, no unwanted distractions and the best possible feeling.
-But actually deciding which condom is best?
+But deciding which condom is best?
 That's a bit more complicated...

 You might want a super-thin condom for maximum feeling, or a thicker one if you're up to rougher stuff.
 A strong condom is a no-brainer for preventing pregnancy or STI transmission, but you'll need to find a balance that heightens sensations for both parties.
-Let's not forget that buying a reliable condom from a known manufacturer with high quality standards is a must, because all it takes is one rip, one bad condom, and things can go south in a hurry.
+Let's not forget that buying a reliable condom from a known manufacturer with high quality standards is a must, because all it takes is one rip and things can go south in a hurry.
 Condoms can also be an opportunity for play, but that's another minefield; if either party has any allergies, you'll want to be cognisant of materials, and if you're using it with a lubricant, then doubly so – some lubes can make some condoms degrade.

 But that's enough worrying.
-If you need some more guidance on what to look for, head to our condoms FAQ (opens in new tab) or jump to the bottom of the article for some buying advice (opens in new tab).
-In this guide, we've narrowed done the very best condoms you can buy, covering everything from female-friendly condoms to sturdy anal-proof examples and everything in between.
-While you're stocking up your bedside drawer, head to our best sex toys for men (opens in new tab) and best vibrator (opens in new tab) guides for more of the fun stuff.
+If you need some more guidance on what to look for, head to our condoms FAQ or jump to the bottom of the article for some buying advice.
+In this guide, we've narrowed done the best condoms you can buy, covering everything from female-friendly condoms to sturdy anal-proof examples and everything in between.
+While you're stocking up your bedside drawer, head to our best sex toys for men and best vibrator guides for more of the fun stuff.